Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Preliminaries

-As noted in \cite{CRW-Part1}, the structure lattice is a modular lattice, admitting an action of $\Aut(G)$ by conjugation, and is a local invariant of the group in that $\lnorm(G) = \lnorm(H)$ for any open subgroup $H$ of $G$.
-If $G$ is not discrete, there are two `trivial' elements of $\lnorm(G)$, namely the class of the trivial group, which we will denote $0$, and the class of the open compact subgroups, which we will denote $\infty$.
+As noted in \cite{CRW-Part1}, the structure lattice is a modular lattice, admitting an action of the group $\Aut(G)$ of topological group automorphisms by conjugation, and is a local invariant of the group in that $\lnorm(G) = \lnorm(H)$ for any open subgroup $H$ of $G$.
+If $G$ is not discrete, there are two `trivial' elements of $\lnorm(G)$, namely the class of the trivial group, which we will denote $0$, and the class of the compact open subgroups, which we will denote $\infty$.
 More generally the symbols $0$ and $\infty$ will be used to denote the minimum and maximum elements respectively of a bounded lattice.
 When discussing subsets of $\lnorm(G)$, we will regard a subset as non-trivial if it contains an element other than $0$ and $\infty$.